joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queen Marked

+2021-08-30 Put the MAQS strips on between the two brood boxes.

 2021-08-20 Saw eggs and grubs didn't see the queen.
 No signs of swarming but there are a lot of bees so I added a super.

 2021-08-08 I saw eggs in the top brood box, it was windy so I didn't look in the bottom box.
 Didn't see the queen.